fidelity/spock/docs/legacy/Quick-Start.md

     return val_sum
 ```

-Now, we build out the parameter objects by passing in the `spock` objects (as `*args`) to the `ConfigArgBuilder`
+Now, we build out the parameter objects by passing in the `spock_config` objects (as `*args`) to the `ConfigArgBuilder`
 and chain call the `generate` method.
-The returned namespace object contains the defined classes named with the given
+The returned namespace object contains the dataclasses named with the
-`spock` class name.
-We then can pass the whole object to our first function or specific parameters to our
+`spock_config` class name.
+We then can pass the whole dataclass to our first function or specific parameters to our
 second function.

 ```python